BloomTech-Labs/forest-fire-watch-be/README.md

 ## Documentation

-See [Frontend Documentation](🚫link to your frontend readme here) for details on the fronend of our project.
+See [Frontend Documentation](https://github.com/labs15-forest-fire/frontend) for details on the fronend of our project.
-🚫 Add DS iOS and/or Andriod links here if applicable.
+See [iOS Documentation](https://github.com/labs15-forest-fire/iOS) for details on the mobile iOS version of our project.
+See [Data Science Documentation](https://github.com/labs15-forest-fire/Data-Science) for details on the data science behind our application.